 Different situations require different decision-making processes within teams and there are a variety of ways that decisions can be made.
 They can be made by one person or carried out by the whole team.
 The question is when to use which approach and how will the team decide?
 This is where the decision model comes in.

-The decision model is inspired by the Management 3.0 practice, Delegation Poker.
 The Team Decision Matrix helps you and your team know when to use which decision method.
-It helps you determine if you have to consult the team or just decide yourself and furthermore, if the decision has to be agreed upon by the whole team or not.
+It helps determine if you have to consult the team or just decide yourself and furthermore, if the decision has to be agreed upon by the whole team or not.

 How to use the Team Decision Matrix?